Home | About me | Contact | What's new | Privacy | Search

 https://www.fhwa.dot.gov/publications/research/safety/09060/

-Restricted Crossing U-Turn (RCUT) and "Michigan Left" intersections
+Restricted Crossing U‑turn (RCUT) and Median U‑turn (MUT) intersections

-(U-turns can also be provided on the cross street.)
+When both roadways have heavy traffic volumes, U‑turns can also be provided on the cross street.

 In both cases, the left turns from the cross street are moved to the U-turn crossovers, thereby eliminating that time from the signal cycle.

-In the Michigan Left, the left turns from the primary road are also moved to the U-turns, so that time is also eliminated, resulting in a simple two-phase signal at the main intersection.
+In the Michigan Left, the left turns from the primary road are also moved to the U‑turns, so that time is also eliminated, resulting in a simple and very efficient two-phase signal at the main intersection.

-In an RCUT, through traffic on the cross street is also moved to the U-turns.
-This allows the large single intersection to be broken into two smaller independent intersections (one on each side of the primary road), each with their own two-phase signal.
+In an RCUT, straight-through traffic on the cross street is also moved to the U‑turns.
+This has the benefit of allowing the large single intersection to be broken into two smaller independent intersections (one on each direction of the primary road), each with their own two-phase signals.
+This allows each direction of the primary road to be timed and coordinated independently from each other, resulting in even more efficiencies.

-There are no Michigan Left intersections in San Antonio, although one was evaluated for the NW Military/Wurzbach intersection.
+There are no MUT/Michigan Left intersections in San Antonio, although one was evaluated for the NW Military Hwy./Wurzbach Pkwy. intersection.
+However, there are multiple RCUT intersections in operation or planned:

-For a more extensive description of how RCUT intersections work and history of their use locally, see the Restricted Crossing U-Turn intersections page.
+For a deeper dive on how RCUT intersections work and the history of their use locally, see the Restricted Crossing U‑turn intersections page.

 More information: